NatalieBerger/HomeworkWebDev/README.md

-# HomeworkWebDev
+# HomeworkWebDev CRLF
-Hier sind meine Web Development Hausaufgaben zu finden. :)
+Hier sind meine Web Development Hausaufgaben zu finden. :) CRLF
+# This is a new line CRLF